zbeucler2018/PRNT.SC-Organizer/README.md

 # (Attempting) PRNTSC Organizer

-An attempt to organize the screenshots on prnt.sc
+An attempt to categorize the screenshots on prnt.sc

 ## URL Structure
 https://prnt.sc/ 6 numbers or letters